Chaitanya Charitamrita: Composition of the Chaitanya Charitamrita

-Although the author, Krishnadasa Kaviraja, never met Chaitanya Mahaprabhu personally, his guru, Raghunatha dasa Goswami, was an associate of Chaitanya and was close to others who were intimates of his.
+Although the author, Krishnadasa Kaviraja, never met Chaitanya Mahaprabhu personally, his guru,Raghunatha dasa Goswami, was an associate of Chaitanya and was close to others who were intimates of his.
 In composing his work, Krishnadasa Kaviraja also referred to the Shri Krishna Chaitanya Charanamrita (Śrī-kṛṣṇa-caitanya-caraṇāmṛta) of Murari Gupta and also the works of Svarupa Damodara, both of whom knew Chaitanya.

 Krishna Dasa Kaviraja composed the Chaitanya Charitamrita in his old age after being requested by the Vaishnavas of Vrindavana to write a hagiography about the life of Chaitanya.
 Although there was already a biography written by Vrindavana Dasa, called the Chaitanya Bhagavata, the later years of Chaitanya's life were not detailed in that work.
 Krishna Dasa's Chaitanya Charitamrita covers Chaitanya's later years and also explains in detail the rasa philosophy that Chaitanya and his followers expounded.
 The Chaitanya Charitamrita also serves as a compendium of Gaudiya Vaishnava practices and outlines the Gaudiya theology developed by the Goswamis in metaphysics, ontology and aesthetics.

 The Chaitanya Charitamrita was frequently copied and widely circulated amongst the Vaishnava communities of Bengal and Odisha during the early 17th Century.
 Its popularity during this period can be attributed to the propagation of three Vaishnava preachers—Narottama Dasa, Shyamananda and Srinivasa—who were trained by Jiva Goswami and Krishnadasa Kaviraja himself.

-Modern publication
+Modern publication and translations

+In 1913, the earliest (partial) English translation of the Chaitanya Charitamrita was authored by Jadunath Sarkar, entitled Chaitanya's Life And Teachings.
+From the 1920s through the late-20th century, it was circulated among European libraries and appeared in academic journals.
+While other early English literature on Caitanya Mahāprabhu's life was often criticized for being tangential and speculative, Chaitanya's Life And Teachings has had a generally favorable reputation.

+Indologist Rahul Peter Das noted in 1993, "Although there are now several (complete) English translations...
+[Chaitanya's Life And Teachings] is... welcomed, if only for the elegance of its refined language, which... create[s] an atmosphere of poetry that is probably not possible in either typical "Indian English" or modern American English."
+It is still in print; the latest edition was issued in March 2025.

+Despite the distribution of Jadunath Sarkar's Chaitanya's Life And Teachings amongst Westerners, the Caitanya-caritāmṛta would not reach mainstream Western audiences until the emergence of the Hare Krishna Movement.

-In 1974, A. C. Bhaktivedanta Swami Prabhupada published Śrī Caitanya-caritāmṛta in English as a 17-volume set of books.
-It contains the original verses, romanized transliterations, word-for-word meanings, translations, and commentaries.
+In 1974, A. C. Bhaktivedanta Swami Prabhupada (founder of the Hare Krishna Movement), published Śrī Caitanya-caritāmṛta in English as a 17-volume set of books.
+It includes the original verses, transliterations, translations, and purports.
 His commentaries are based on Bhaktivinoda Thakur's Amrita Pravaha and Bhaktisiddhanta Sarasvati's Anubhasya commentaries.
-His publication popularized the Chaitanya Charitamrita outside of India and has been distributed in mass quantities worldwide.
+His publication significantly popularized the Chaitanya Charitamrita in the West and helped spread Gaudiya Vaishnavism outside of India.